H. A. Willis: Early life, education and family

+Willis subsequently lived in Darwin, followed by Auckland, New Zealand (1970–1980).
 While studying at the University of Auckland, Willis was a founding member of Alternative Cinema, an Auckland film-makers’ cooperative established in 1972.
 He contributed articles to and edited several early issues of that group’s journal, Alternative Cinema.
 Willis later (1976) wrote an in-depth account of the New Zealand film industry for Cinema Papers.

+Returning to Australia, Willis lived in rural Tasmania.
+In late 1981, he settled, with his wife and two young sons in Perth, Western Australia.
+One of these children died in 1998.

 Career

-Willis (under the credit "Alan Willis") produced a half-hour television documentary, Stanley, filmed in October–November 1974 for the NZBC.
-The film concerned the twelve-day manhunt (in October 1941) for mass killer Stanley Graham.
-Based on his interviews with participants in the manhunt, and his access to the previously closed police files, Willis wrote Manhunt, the most detailed and definitive account of the event.
-The feature film Bad Blood, based on his book, starred Jack Thompson and Carol Burns.
-In 2012, Willis returned to Hokitika, where Graham is buried.
+While living in New Zealand, Willis produced a half-hour television documentary, Stanley, filmed in October–November 1974 for the NZBC.
+The film concerned the 12-day manhunt (in October 1941) for Stanley Graham, after a mass shooting at Kowhitirangi.
+Based on his interviews with witnesses, including participants in the manhunt, and his access to the previously closed police files, Willis wrote Manhunt, the most detailed and definitive account of the event.
+A feature film based on his book, Bad Blood (1981), was directed by Mike Newell and featured actors Jack Thompson and Carol Burns (as Stan and Dorothy Graham).
+In 2012, Willis returned to Kowhitirangi and Hokitika, where Graham is buried.
 His account of his trip to Westland and the Graham story was published in the "Travel" section of The West Australian.
 Willis's 2012 visit to New Zealand also generated articles paying homage to the earthquake damaged city of Christchurch and the philosopher Karl Popper (a resident of Christchurch in 1937–45).

 After settling in Western Australia, Willis worked as an archival researcher, film script assessor (WA Film Council, 1991–93), book editor and reviewer.
 Between 1989 and 2006, he wrote about 250 reviews for The West Australian, The Age and The Canberra Times.
 He also wrote a number of longer articles on subjects that included the closure of the old Metters Limited stove factory in Perth, chronic pain, east European cultural and political history, cultural stereotyping, and environmental issues.
 In an essay on Colonial frontier violence he identified and reproduced the first known photograph (1865) taken in the Kimberley region.
 His essay on pain was selected as the Western Australian finalist for the MBF Health and Well Being awards for 1994.
 In 1994 he interviewed Tim Winton for Eureka Street; Winton later dedicated his novel Breath (2008) to Willis.